oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 --- abstract

-Transaction Tokens (TraTs) enable workloads in a trusted domain to ensure that user identity and authorization context of an external programmatic request, such as an API invocation, is preserved throughout any subsequent workloads that are invoked in order to process such a request.
+Transaction Tokens (TraTs) enable workloads in a trusted domain to ensure that user identity and authorization context of an external programmatic request, such as an API invocation, is preserved and available to all workloads that are invoked as part of processing such a request.
 TraTs also enable workloads within the trusted domain to optionally immutably assert to downstream workloads that they were invoked in the call chain of the request.

 --- middle

 # Introduction

 Modern computing architectures often use multiple independently running components called workloads.
 In many cases, external invocations through externally visible interfaces such as APIs result in a number of internal workloads being invoked in order to process the external invocation.
 These workloads often run in virtually or physically isolated networks.
-These networks may be compromised by attackers through software supply chain, privileged user compromise or other attacks.
+These networks and the workloads running within their perimeter may be compromised by attackers through software supply chain, privileged user compromise or other attacks.
 Workloads compromised through external attacks, malicious insiders or software errors can cause any or all of the following unauthorized actions:

 * Invocations of workloads in the network without any external invocation being present
 * Arbitrary user impersonation
 * Parameter modification or augmentation

+The results of these actions are unauthorised access to resources.

 Transaction Tokens are a means to mitigate damage from such attacks or spurious invocations.
-Their live (unexpired) presence indicates a valid external invocation;
+A valid TraT indicates a valid external invocation;
-They ensure that the identity of the user or robotic principal that made the external request is preserved throughout subsequent workload invocations; And they preserve any context such as:
+They ensure that the identity of the user or robotic principal (e.g. workload) that made the external request is preserved throughout subsequent workload invocations; And they preserve any context such as:

 * Parameters of the original call
 * Environmental factors such as IP address of the original caller